ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

 The Dallas 12 and Dallas 13 {{site.data.keyword.cloud}} data centers are now available for deployment on VMware Solutions Shared instances.
 For more information, see [Requirements and planning for VMware Solutions Shared
 ](/docs/vmwaresolutions?topic=vmwaresolutions-shared_planning).

-### Integration with IBM Cloud Monitoring with Sysdig
+### Integration with IBM Cloud Monitoring
-{: #relnotes_v39-shared-sysdig}
+{: #relnotes_v39-shared-monitor}

-You can now use {{site.data.keyword.cloud_notm}} Monitoring for Sysdig to view and customize dashboards to visualize performance, volume of usage, and to define alerts to monitor your environment.
-For more information, see [Visualizing your virtual data center instance environment with IBM Cloud Monitoring with Sysdig](/docs/vmwaresolutions?topic=vmwaresolutions-shared_sysdig).
+You can now use {{site.data.keyword.cloud_notm}} Monitoring to view and customize dashboards to visualize performance, volume of usage, and to define alerts to monitor your environment.
+For more information, see [Visualizing your virtual data center instance environment with IBM Cloud Monitoring](/docs/vmwaresolutions?topic=vmwaresolutions-shared-monitor).

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v39-dedicated}